 Christmas day and other festive events in Leeds

 Local charities organise Christmas lunches, but you might have to contact them ahead of time and get signed up.
-Some organisations already promoting festive meals are Rainbow Junktion and St Vincent's Support Centre.
-See their websites and contact them for information.
+We'll be adding any festive meals or events that we find out about in Leeds to this page, so keep checking back for updates and follow us on Twitter @MindWellLeeds for more!

 Remember that the events are organised to bring the community together, especially people who are on their own.
 You won't be the only person who might be nervous about attending.